SuzanneHuldt/blockchain/minimal_requirements.md

     b) strictly ordered according to timestamp accompanying appended data

-  c) a way to sign and seal blocks
+  3) a way to sign and seal blocks

     a) an agreed function for generating unique hash keys available for all users to seal completed transactions

+    BONUS: proof of work - as a way to increase security for sealing blocks

 ## B. what are the best technologies for us as a team to use to implement these requirements?